DrowningToast/untitled-blackjack/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To locally develop backend and packages, run the following command:

 ```
 cd my-turborepo